 shutdown command.
 We also have WMIC command that can reboot Windows from CMD.

 Execute the following steps to reboot Windows.

 The reboot command works on all Windows versions – Windows 7, Windows 10 and Server 2012 and 2016.

 This command sets time out of 30 seconds to close the applications.
 After 30 seconds, windows reboot will start.
 If you want to reboot Windows with your own time out value you can use the below command.

 Reboot windows using WMIC

 You can run the below wmic command to reboot Windows OS.

 How to abort computer reboot

 If you have issued a reboot command and have changed mind, you can stop Windows reboot by running the below command.

-To force applications to close without warning
+To force reboot by closing applications without warning

 shutdown /r /f